youyanggu/covid19_projections/about.md

 ## Concerns with the IHME model

 In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.
-We compare our projections (C19Pro) with IHME below.
+We compare our projections (C19Pro) with IHME below for New York, Michigan, New Jersey, and Italy, four of the most heavily-impacted regions.

 {% include iframe_ny_comparison.html %}

-The above plots compare our early April projections for New York, Michigan, New Jersey, and Italy, four of the most heavily-impacted regions by COVID-19.
-IHME's projections failed to accurately capture the true trajectory for these regions.
+As you can see from the plots above, IHME's projections failed to accurately capture the true trajectory for these regions.
 Our projections, meanwhile, have been significantly more accurate.
 Below, we will go into further details as to why IHME is a deeply flawed model.

 There are existing news articles such as [STAT News](https://www.statnews.com/2020/04/17/influential-covid-19-model-uses-flawed-methods-shouldnt-guide-policies-critics-say/), [CNN](https://www.cnn.com/2020/04/13/health/ihme-model-death-predictions/index.html), and [Quartz](https://qz.com/1840186/what-the-ihme-covid-19-model-can-and-cant-tell-the-us/) that agree with our concerns.